Widow in Ontario with $1.5M: Cottage Capital Gains and Alter Ego Trust Decision in 2026

 - 1Ontario probate on $1.5M is $21,750 — calculated as $0 on the first $50K, then 1.5% ($15 per $1,000) on the remaining $1,450,000

-- 5The 21-year deemed disposition under section 104(4) creates a ticking clock — if the widow outlives the trust's 21st anniversary, the full cottage gain crystallizes at trust rates while she is still alive, with no asset sale to fund the tax bill
+- 5The 21-year deemed disposition under section 104(4) creates a ticking clock — if the widow outlives the trust's 21st anniversary, the full cottage gain crystallizes inside the trust while she is still alive, with no asset sale to fund the tax bill

 Frequently Asked Questions